leggedrobotics/learning_quadrupedal_locomotion_over_challenging_terrain_supplementary/README.md

 * raisimOgre (https://github.com/raisimTech/raisimOgre)
 * tensorflow-cpp (https://github.com/leggedrobotics/tensorflow-cpp)

+#### Third-party
+* anymal_c_simple_description(https://github.com/ANYbotics/anymal_c_simple_description)

 #### Notes
 * Some paths are hard-coded in _test_c010.cpp_ and _test_c100.cpp_.
 Be caureful about them.
 * This repository is not maintained anymore.
 If you have a question, send an email to jolee@ethz.ch.
+* For the codes in rsc/robot/, ANYbotics' license is applied.
+MIT license otherwise.
 * You can install tensorflow-cpp locally as follows.
 ```sh
 cd tensorflow/tensorflow